 It’s hard to do a good job with the wrong equipment.
 As a restoration specialist, two of your most important pieces of equipment are dehumidifiers and air movers.
-The size of the room and the saturation level need to be considered, as well as factors such as room temperature and humidity, when choosing a dehumidifier.
+The size of the room and the saturation level need to be considered, as well as factors such as room temperature and humidity, when choosing an industrial dehumidifier.

 Keep these figures in mind to help you determine what you need:

 - 600 to 800 Square Foot Space — 75-99 pints per day (PPD) AHAM

 - 800 to 1,000 Square Foot Space — 57-99 PPD AHAM

 - 1,000 to 1,200 Square Foot Space — 100+ PPD AHAM